-Nestled between its well-known neighbours of Dorset, Devon and Wiltshire, a sunlit Somerset is the ideal place to spend your spring and summer holidays.
-In the latest issue of BRITAIN magazine, we explore its sweet delights, from its dainty villages and varied coastline to England’s smallest city.
+Nestled between its well-known neighbours of Dorset, Devon and Wiltshire, a sunlit Somerset is the ideal place to spend your spring and summer holidays

-Somerset is also a place of deep myth and legend; even today you are as likely so see pagans celebrating the turn of the seasons as you are Christian pilgrims trudging the top of Glastonbury Tor.
+Somerset is also a place of deep myth and legend; even today you are as likely to see pagans celebrating the turn of the seasons as you are Christian pilgrims trudging the top of Glastonbury Tor.
 Take your pick from our selection of what to see and do in Somerset, but don’t miss the full feature to discover more about the county’s curious traditions, famous festivals and fabulous cider making heritage.
-Click here and subscribe to BRITAIN magazine.

 The North Somerset village of Stanton Drew is home to a collection of ancient standing stones that, thousands of years after they were installed, still have a formidable power that both humbles and inspires.

 This thriving market town has a wonderful collection of highly individual shops located in the St Catherine’s area.
 The steep cobbled streets contain artists’ workshops, retro-clothing stores and quirky coffee shops.

 Farmhouse cider never tasted better than at Watchfield-based Rich’s, which has been in operation for 50 years.
 See how cider is made, then head to the restaurant to match your order with a glass or two of ‘West Country Wine’.

 The unassuming seaside town of Clevedon includes the only fully intact, Grade 1 listed pier in the UK.
 It’s an architectural beauty, and the views from it over the Bristol Channel at sunset are stunning.